Meir Abulafia: Biography

 He was the scion of a wealthy and scholarly family, the son of Todros ben Judah, to whom the physician Judah ben Isaac dedicated his poem, The Conflict of Wisdom and Wealth, published in 1214.

 In his 30s, he was already one of the three appointed rabbis on the Toledo Beth Din (one of the other two was Joseph ibn Migash's son, Meir).
 As the Spanish kings gave the Jews more self-rule, Rabbi Abulafia played a substantial role in establishing ritual regulations for Spanish Jewry.
 He was also the head of an important yeshiva in Toledo.
 He was so highly esteemed in Toledo that on his father's death in 1225 the latter's honorary title of Nasi (prince) was applied to him.

 He is well known for beginning the first Maimonidean Controversy over the Mishneh Torah while Maimonides was still alive.
 Outraged by Maimonides' apparent disbelief in physical resurrection of the dead, Abulafia wrote a series of letters to the French Jews in Lunel.
 To his shock and disappointment, they supported the Rambam.
 Thirty years later, when controversy erupted over the Rambam's Guide for the Perplexed and the first book of Mishneh Torah, Rabbi Abulafia refused to participate.
-Rabbi Abulafia was also opposed to the study of philosophy.

 He died in Burgos, Spain at the age of 74 in the year 1244.